-- Forensic Science at Derby is ranked in the Top 10 for student satisfaction in The Complete University Guide 2019 and Top 10 for student experience according to the Times and Sunday Times Good University Guide 2018
+- Forensic Science at Derby is ranked in the Top 10 for student satisfaction in The Complete University Guide 2019 and Top 10 for student experience in the Times and Sunday Times Good University Guide 2018

 - Study a programme which sets high professional standards: this course is accredited by The Chartered Society of Forensic Sciences

 - Learn alongside professional forensic scientists, fingerprint experts, police officers, lawyers and judges for real insights into working life